Alessandro-Dodon/Alessandro-Dodon/README.md

 # Welcome!

-I hold a Master's degree in Quantitative Finance from USI Lugano and a Bachelor's degree in Economics with a minor in Data Analysis from the University of Bologna.
+I hold a Master's degree in Quantitative Finance from USI Lugano & Swiss Finance Institute and a Bachelor's degree in Economics with a minor in Data Analysis from the University of Bologna.

 My research interests include:
 - Asset pricing